carpentries/docs.carpentries.org/source/resources/curriculum/narrative-example-data.md

 When you publish the data for your lesson, make sure to include:

 * a description of each of the files included.
-* information about their provenance.
+* information about the provenance of those files.
-* the lesson they are used in.
+* the lesson in which those files are used.
 * the license terms.
 * anything else you think people need to know about the data.